Tinkerforge/doc/source/Embedded/Raspberry_Pi.rst

 Raspberry Pi
 ============

-This section describes how to use Bricks/Bricklets with an `Raspberry Pi <http://www.raspberrypi.org/>`__ together with Debian "squeeze".
+This section describes how to use Bricks/Bricklets with a `Raspberry Pi <http://www.raspberrypi.org/>`__ together with Debian "squeeze".